project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

   </tr>
   <tr>
     <td>1.
 Type keywords on the Search Bar to search the repository for questions.
 The search results are displayed in the bottom left pane
 <br>2.
-Select Advanced Filters for better search reusult
+Select Advanced Filters for better search result
       <br>a) <b>Language</b>
 <br>b) <b>Difficulty </b>
 <br>c) <b>Question Type </b>
 <br>d) <b>Grade </b>
 <br>e) <b>Concepts </b>
 <br>3.
-Use the <b>My Questions</b> slider to enable you to search for questions you have uploaded.
+Use the <b>My Questions</b> slider to search for questions that you have uploaded.
 To search for questions available on the portal, disable this option
 <br>4.
-The search results are displaed in the left pane
+The search result is displayed on the left pane
 <br>5.
-The selected question can be previewed in the right pane
+The selected question can be previewed on the right pane
 <br>6.
 Select questions from the results displayed by marking the checkbox
 <br>7.
 Click <b>Create Question</b> to create your own question.
 Click <b>Create Question</b> to know more.
 <br>8.
 Click Next